tasansga/terraform-provider-lldap/README.md

 ## Develop

-Just run `make` in the repository root.
+Just run `make` in the repository root, this will lint, build, test, run `go mod tidy` and generate docs.

 Works for me with:
 - Go 1.23